A combinatorial PROP for bialgebras: A PROP for bialgebras

 \begin{example} Let $f: F(x) \to F(y)$ be a monoid map, which necessarily must be $x \mapsto y^n$ for some $n \geq 0$.
 Given a strong monoidal functor $A: \mathsf{fgFMon}\to \mathsf{Vect}_k$, this map will be sent to the map $A \to A$, $a \mapsto a_{(1)} \cdots a_{(n)}$ (one way to see this is that $f$ factors as $f= \mu^{[k]} \Delta^{[k]}$).
 Since $A$ is a commutative algebra, then $ a_{(1)} \cdots a_{(n)} = a_{(\sigma (1))} \cdots a_{(\sigma (n))}$ for any $\sigma \in \Sigma_n$.
 If we want to lift this correspondence to the non-commutative case, we are forced to fix the indeterminacy that the assignment $x \mapsto y^n$ carries for the order of multiplication.
 If we fix $\sigma \in \Sigma_n$, then we also fix the order of multiplication. \end{example}

-The above two examples suggest that to extend $\mathsf{fgFMon}$ to a PROP for (noncommutative) bialgebras, we have to add the extra data of some permutations that will determine the order of multuplication once we evaluate in a algebra.
+The above two examples suggest that to extend $\mathsf{fgFMon}$ to a PROP for (non-commutative) bialgebras, we have to add the extra data of some permutations that will determine the order of multiplication once we evaluate in a algebra.